By accepting you will be accessing a service provided by a third-party external to https://www.medentry.edu.au/

-Medicine at Monash (via UMAT) or Melbourne (via GAMSAT)?
+Medicine at Monash (via UCAT) or Melbourne (via GAMSAT)?

 A dilemma facing high achievers wanting to pursue medicine is whether to choose Monash University (school leaver entry) or Melbourne University (graduate route).
 Many parents often ask “why did some universities abandon the school leaver entry route to medicine and which route is better?”